05.360 Service Animals, Emotional Support Animals, and Pets

 Disability: A physical or mental impairment that substantially limits one or more major life activities.

-Partner/Handler: A person with a Service or Emotional Support Animal and who is responsible for the animal as detailed in this Policy.
-A person with a disability is called a partner; a person without a disability is called a handler.
+Handler: A person (sometimes known as a “Partner”) with a Service or Emotional Support Animal and who is responsible for the animal as detailed in this Policy.
+A person with a disability may be called a Partner; a person without a disability is called a Handler.

 Pet: A domestic animal kept for pleasure or companionship and excluded from the definitions of Emotional Support Animal and Service Animal.
-Pets are not permitted in University housing (with the exception of fish kept in an aquarium less than 20 gallons in size) or buildings and shall not be permitted as a reasonable accommodation for otherwise eligible students, staff, or faculty.
+Pets are not permitted in University housing or buildings or facilities (except for fish kept in an aquarium less than 20 gallons in size), and shall not be permitted as a reasonable accommodation for otherwise eligible students, staff, or faculty.

 Type, size, and weight and whether a particular facility can accommodate;